 Oh wow, you’ve never seen it before?

-I had never seen it.
-I knew it was 50’s show and I knew it was really popular, but I had never watched it at that point.
+I had never seen it and knew it was 50’s show and I knew it was really popular, but I had never watched it at that point.

 I didn’t expect that honestly.